omnigres/omnigres/extensions/omni_httpd/docs/intro.md

     Not found
     ```

+    !!! tip

+        An interesting corollary to this approach is that if all of the handling sub-queries are of the same priority,
+        then priority-ordering is not required and one can simply use `cascading_query` without `ORDER BY`.

 ??? question "What does `cascading_query` do?"

     The idea behind `cascading_query` is that it aggregates named queries in a `UNION` query where all given queries